unh-comp-resources/unh-comp-resources/content/programming/Java/Java.md

 ---
-layout: page
 title: Java Programming
-nav_order: 3
-parent: Programming
-permalink: /docs/programming/Java
 ---

 ### Code Structure in Java:
- > * The source code file holds one class definition.
+- The source code file holds one class definition.
 The class represents a piece of the program.
- > * A class has one or more methods.
+- A class has one or more methods.
- > * A method is a set of statements that states how a method should be performed.
+- A method is a set of statements that states how a method should be performed.

 ### How Java works:
- > * Type a source code file(example.java).
+- Type a source code file(example.java).
- > * Compile source code file to create a bytecode.
+- Compile source code file to create a bytecode.
- > * The compiler gives complied output file(exampe.class)
+- The compiler gives complied output file(exampe.class)
- > * Java virtual machine runs an example.class file.
+- Java virtual machine runs an example.class file.
- > * Every Java application must have at least one class and only one main method per application.
+- Every Java application must have at least one class and only one main method per application.
- > * A JVM starts executing its main() method and keeps running until the main method is finished.
+- A JVM starts executing its main() method and keeps running until the main method is finished.

 ### Some Syntax:
-  > 1. Each statement must end with a semicolon.
+1. Each statement must end with a semicolon.
-  > 2. Most white spaces don’t matter.
+2. Most white spaces don’t matter.
-  > 3. The variable must be declared with type and name.
+3. The variable must be declared with type and name.
-  > 4. Classes and methods must be defined between a pair of curly braces.
+4. Classes and methods must be defined between a pair of curly braces.
-  > 5. Java has three standard looping constructs - while, do-while and for a loop.
+5. Java has three standard looping constructs - while, do-while and for a loop.
-  > 6. A conditional test is an expression that results in a boolean value.
+6. A conditional test is an expression that results in a boolean value.

 ```java
 public class MyClass {